tshah2/tshah2.github.io/FinalProject/readmefinalproject.md

   a. over time
   b. by proviance

 2. Work Force Analysis by Gender:
   a.
-Over time
+Employment level
   b.
-Employment level
-  c.
 Wage

  3. Gender Based Violence:
   a.
 Types of Violence by proviance
   b.
-Age of Victims
-  c.
-Marital Status of Victims
-  d.
 Acid Throwing

 Factors possible influencing violence:
 4. Analysis of crime by region and type